 It is comprised of small islands and the most beautiful beaches are Radhanagar Beach and Vijaynagar Beach.
 It should be visited in the months of October to May as it is the best season for diving.
 Avoid visiting this beach during monsoons i.e. from August to November.

 India is gifted with rich and diverse natural beauty.
 But before you set out to explore the delights of India make sure that you invest in a travel insurance.
-Visit our website to know more about travel insurance.
+Visit our website to know more about domestic travel insurance.